 What have you been doing to combat stress and open up in your world?
 If you are interested in trying a virtual adventure of your own, check out My Virtual Mission.
 Maybe I’ll see you on my next planned experience, trekking to the top of Mt.
 Fuji!

-You can read about the our around-the-world bicycle odyssey in my book;
+You can read about my life-changing around-the-world bicycle odyssey in my book.